 - Let the water boil.
-Once it boils, lower fire to medium to simmer.
+Once it boils, lower the fire to medium to simmer.
 Stack the llaneras onto the steamer.
-Extra large llaneras will cook in an hour.
-Use toothpick to stick to the flan.
-If it comes out clear, turn off the fire, remove the llaneras and let it cool.
+Extra-large llaneras will cook in an hour.
+Use a toothpick to stick to the flan.
+If it comes out with the custard stuck on the toothpick, cook in increments of 5-10 minutes more.
+If it comes out clean, the flan is already cooked.
+Please turn off the fire, remove the llaneras and let it cool.
 Refrigerate overnight.

 Cooking the Flan: Waterbath/Oven Method

 - In a large roasting pan, put the ramekins or baking dishes.
-Pour hot water about halfway 2/3 up to the side of the flan vessels.
-Bake for about an hour.
-USe toothpick to stick to the flan.
-If it comes out clean, remove from the oven.
+Pour hot water about halfway 2/3 up to the side of the flan vessels—Bake at 350F for about an hour.
+Use a toothpick to stick to the flan.
+If it comes out clean, remove it from the oven.
 Remove the vessels from the roasting pan and let it cool.
 Refrigerate overnight.

 Serving the Flan

 - Slide a paring knife around the container to loosen.
-Put serving plate on tip of the container.
+Put a serving plate on top of the container.
 Flip and set it on the counter.
 Wiggle the container to loosen.
 Liquid caramel will be on top and will spill beautifully on the sides.

 - Serve with very thin lime or lemon slices.
 Any citrus will do.
 This cuts through the creaminess of the flan.

-- Garnish with lime slices on top and a few mint leaves.
+- Garnish with lime slices on top and a few peppermint leaves.